folio-org/jenkins-pipeline-libs/README.md

 defined in package.json.  'test' is typically used for unit tests.

-A typical maven-based Server-side FOLIO module Jenkinsfile configuration might look like the following:
+A typical Maven-based, server-side FOLIO module Jenkinsfile configuration might look like the following.

 ```
 buildMvn {